 I actually still have no idea of what awaits my friend and myself as, early one morning, I step through the door of the Hotel Engel.
 But somehow we already tread more comfortably as soon as we arrive, which is undoubtedly due to the surprising peacefulness that you immediately sense here.
-We receive a friendly welcome and are accompanied to the “Holistic Spa€ area.
+We receive a friendly welcome and are accompanied to the “Holistic Spa€ area.
 Soft music comes from somewhere and a heavy chandelier over the stairs invites us to descend to where I am to have my first ever Ayurveda massage.
 Nilantha Kumara Hettige is already there waiting for us: he is an Ayurvedic therapist from Sri Lanka who studied Ayur yoga at Dr Swami Nath Mishra’s leading school in India.

 From head to toe

 I enter the treatment room first where I undress, wrap myself in a fluffy towel, sit on the massage chair and wait for Nilantha.
 He specialises in Ayurvedic Panchakarma treatments (Panchakarma is the most important Ayurvedic detox cure) and – as I now learn – I will today be enjoying an Abhyanga full body massage!
 This combines several techniques aimed at ensuring deep relaxation and vitality for the body.
 It all sounds very good.
 We begin with some warm vegetable-based oil and the therapist’s hands on my head.
+I am now thoroughly massaged there, with some points stimulated on my face.
+Then it is time for my shoulders and neck – my personal “Achilles heel”, as I really have problems with these areas since suffering an accident and then giving birth to my son.
+The stimulation in this area does me good.

 Now I lie down on the bed where the rest of my body will be massaged.
 Nilantha tells me that an Abhyanga massage has a revitalising effect and stimulates the digestion all while strengthening the muscles, joints, connective tissue and the whole body, leaving the skin radiant and improving the sleep.
 We both have to laugh when I ask whether this will also work on a three-year child who still does not sleep the whole night.
 But as this massage also has positive effects on the stamina, concentration and power, these factors might indeed prove helpful in this regard. ;)